Amateur Radio Operation

 In Hybrid mode, the node may operate under either authority depending on the packet.

-• A repeater always adds or replaces the station callsign option on forwarded packets.
+- A repeater SHOULD add or replace the station callsign option on forwarded packets.

-• If encryption is enabled, the transmission must be treated as unlicensed traffic, including using power and any other regulatory limits appropriate for unlicensed operation.
+- If the packet has encryption enabled, the transmission MUST be treated as unlicensed traffic, including using power and any other regulatory limits appropriate for unlicensed operation.

 Hybrid mode is useful where amateur stations may use higher power for qualifying amateur traffic, while still allowing encrypted or otherwise unlicensed-only traffic to transit the same repeater at unlicensed settings.